China

 BACKGROUND:

 China has perpetrated repressive campaigns against religious and ethnic minorities for several decades.
 In 2016 the Chinese Communist Party (CCP) enacted a policy of “Sinicization” requiring religious groups to align their doctrines, customs and morality with Han Chinese culture and CCP ideology.
-Notably, under the guise of combating religious extremism, Chinese authorities have pursued multiple discriminatory regulations and repressive campaigns in the so-called Xinjiang Uyghur Autonomous Region (the Uyghur Region), increasing persecution against the ethnic Uyghur community, Kazakhs, Kyrgyz and other predominantly Muslim and/or Turkic groups.
+Under the guise of combating religious extremism, Chinese authorities have pursued multiple discriminatory regulations and repressive campaigns in the so-called Xinjiang Uyghur Autonomous Region (the Uyghur Region), increasing persecution against the ethnic Uyghur community, Kazakhs, Kyrgyz and other predominantly Muslim and/or Turkic groups.
 A campaign in the Tibetan Autonomous Region (Tibet) has also persecuted and repressed Tibetan Buddhists.

-Abuses in the Uyghur Region have significantly escalated since 2017 when authorities passed the “Regulation on De-extremification,” which imposed severe restrictions on religious freedom and practice, including through preventing individuals from praying, growing beards or playing Uyghur music.
+Abuses in the Uyghur Region have significantly escalated since 2017, when authorities passed the “Regulation on De-extremification,” which imposed severe restrictions on religious freedom and practice, including through preventing individuals from praying, growing beards or playing Uyghur music.
 In February 2024 China expanded these regulations, increasing local surveillance and tightening control over religious education and places of worship.
 Uyghurs and other predominantly Muslim and/or Turkic groups face mass arbitrary detention, often accompanied by widespread rape, sexual abuse and torture, as well as coercive campaigns to reduce birth rates, including through forced abortions and sterilizations.
-UN experts have warned that the government has exponentially increased policies that allow for the forcible separation and assimilation of Uyghur, Tibetan and other minority children to state-run orphanages or boarding.
+UN experts have warned that the government has significantly expanded policies that allow for the forcible separation and assimilation of Uyghur, Tibetan and other minority children to state-run orphanages or boarding schools.
+Meanwhile, Uyghurs around the world face intense surveillance and transnational repression.

-Religious figures from the Uyghur Region, including imams, face detention and imprisonment, while Uyghurs around the world face intense surveillance and transnational repression.
+Imams and other religious figures from the Uyghur Region face detention and imprisonment.
 Authorities have also engaged in the systematic destruction of Uyghur cultural heritage.
 In recent years, the state-led crackdown on religion has expanded beyond the Uyghur Region, including through the destruction and repurposing of mosques and other Islamic venues in Ningxia and Gansu – areas home to China’s largest Muslim population outside of the Uyghur Region.

 In January 2021 the US formally accused China of committing genocide and crimes against humanity against the Uyghur population and members of other predominantly Muslim and/or Turkic groups.
 Since then, the parliaments of Belgium, Canada, Czech Republic, the EU, France, Lithuania, the Netherlands and the UK have also recognized the situation in the Uyghur Region as constituting genocide and/or crimes against humanity.